 5. Enabling HR to be human first

-The amount of paperwork that HR professionals have to manage is mind-boggling.
+The amount of paperwork that essential HR skills have to manage is mind-boggling.
 The gravity of the situation has reduced thanks to digital records, but maintaining and managing them can get tedious – and time-consuming.
 With the advent of efficient AI and ML programs to manage various functions, HR team members can actually take time and add a compassionate touch to employee engagement interactions without worrying about routine work getting backlogged.
 The workforce demands it, too, as 92 percent of employees believe showing empathy is an important way to have highly engaged employees and elevate the employee experience.

 6. Drive for diversity and inclusion